nareshgur/ecommerce-site/README.md

-# ecommerce-site developed a ecommerce website using html and css the following images are the preview of the webpages👇👇👇👇👇
+# developed a ecommerce website using html and css the following images are the preview of the webpages👇👇👇👇👇